CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 ______________________________________________________________________________________________________________

-Tutorial written by Brian House for Mapping for Architecture, Urbanism, and the Humanities, [Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities).
+Tutorial written by Brian House for Mapping for Architecture, Urbanism, and the Humanities ([Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities)).